India's white-ball newbies start Sri Lankan audition for vacant T20 WC slots

 A bunch of fresh faces will be desperate for a fair T20 World Cup audition when India's different-looking yet formidable white-ball squad face an under-fire Sri Lanka in the six-match limited overs contest, beginning with the first ODI on Sunday.

-Winning any international series will be paramount but one can expect a few combinations being tried out during a series which got delayed by five days due to Covid-19 scare in the Sri Lankan camp.
+Winning any international series will be paramount but one can expect a few combinations being tried out during a series that got delayed by five days due to a Covid-19 scare in the Sri Lankan camp.
 The series comprises three ODIs and as many T20s.

-Dasun Shanaka is their 10th captain in four years and barring a classy batsman like Dhananjaya de Silva and a steady pacer in Dishmantha Chameera, this team lacks quality to challenge the might of Indian team led by Shikhar Dhawan.
+Dasun Shanaka is Lanka's 10th captain in four years and barring a classy batsman like Dhananjaya de Silva and a steady pacer in Dishmantha Chameera, this team lacks the quality to challenge the might of the fresh Indian team led by Shikhar Dhawan.

-Will it be Devdutt Padikkal or Ruturaj Gaikwad for No 3 slot?
-Will Suryakumar Yadav's 360 degree hitting ability be used or Manish Pandey get a final chance to show some consistency?
+Will it be Devdutt Padikkal or Ruturaj Gaikwad for the number 3 slot?
+Will Surya Kumar Yadav's 360 degree-hitting ability be used or Manish Pandey get a final chance to show some consistency?

-Will Krishnappa Gowtham's off-spin and big hits be preferred over Krunal Pandya's left-arm darts along with cheeky batting skills?
-How is Rahul Chahar placed against Yuzvendra Chahal, who hasn't been in best of forms of late?
+Will Krishnappa Gowtham's off-spin and big hitting be preferred over Krunal Pandya's left-arm darts along with cheeky batting skills?
+How is Rahul Chahar's ability to be assessed when pitted against Yuzvendra Chahal, who hasn't been in the best of form of late?

 And who will don the big gloves?
-Is it Rahul Dravid's protege Sanju Samson or the mercurial Mumbai Indians man Ishan Kishan, who can really pack a punch?
+Will it be Rahul Dravid's protege Sanju Samson or the mercurial Mumbai Indians man Ishan Kishan who can really pack a punch?

-These are questions that needs to be answered by the team management during the next 11 days in Colombo.
+These are the questions that need to be answered by the team management during the next 11 days in Colombo.

-India's bench strength has been a matter of envy for all top cricketing nations and has allowed two national teams to compete in different parts of the globe in Covid times.
+India's bench strength has been a matter of envy for all the top cricketing nations and has allowed two national teams to compete in different parts of the globe in the time of Covid-19.

-A team that has Dhawan and Shaw at the top along with likes of Pandey, Suryakumar, Pandya brothers -- Hardik and Krunal, seasoned Bhuvneshwar Kumar and Deepak Chahar along with spin twins Yuzvendra Chahal and Kuldeep Yadav can be anything but pushovers.
+A team that has Dhawan and Shaw at the top along with likes of Pandey, Surya Kumar, the Pandya brothers -- Hardik and Krunal -- seasoned Bhuvneshwar Kumar and Deepak Chahar along with the spin twins Yuzvendra Chahal and Kuldeep Yadav can be anything but pushovers.

-While there are six uncapped players in this Indian line-up, Dravid had recently made it clear that it will be difficult to provide game time to all the available payers.
+While there are six uncapped players in this Indian line-up, Dravid had recently made it clear that it would be difficult to provide game time to all the available players.

 It is expected that both Dravid and Dhawan would be consulting with Ravi Shastri and Kohli on what they would be looking for from the assortment of players available with them.

 One thing is crystal clear.
-There aren't many slots available in the Indian team for the T20 World Cup and it would need some out of the world show from the rookies in order to find a slot in the UAE bound team.
+There aren't many slots available in the Indian team for the T20 World Cup and it would need an out-of-the-world show from the rookies to find a slot in the UAE-bound team.

-Among the newcomers, Varun Chakravarthy, who probably will be exclusively used in the shortest format, has a good chance of making the World T20 cut and Chetan Sakariya's left-arm seam bowling is an option they would like to look at.
+Among the newcomers, Varun Chakravarthy, who will probably be used exclusively in the shortest format, has a good chance of making the World T20 cut and Chetan Sakariya's left-arm seam bowling is an option they would like to look at more.

-However, Dhawan himself is still not assured of a ticket to UAE extravaganza with Rohit Sharma, Virat Kohli and KL Rahul being contenders to open the innings.
+However, Dhawan himself is still not assured of a ticket to the UAE extravaganza with Rohit Sharma, Virat Kohli and KL Rahul as contenders to open the innings.

-India: Shikhar Dhawan (captain), Prithvi Shaw, Devdutt Padikkal, Ruturaj Gaikwad, Suryakumar Yadav, Manish Pandey, Nitish Rana, Ishan Kishan (wk), Sanju Samson (wk), Hardik Pandya, Krunal Pandya, Krishnappa Gowtham, Yuzvendra Chahal, Kuldeep Yadav, Varun Chakaravarthy, Rahul Chahar, Deepak Chahar, Bhuvneshwar Kumar, Chetan Sakariya, Navdeep Saini.
+India: Shikhar Dhawan (captain), Bhuvneshwar Kumar (vice captain), Prithvi Shaw, Devdutt Padikkal, Ruturaj Gaikwad, Surya Kumar Yadav, Manish Pandey, Nitish Rana, Ishan Kishan (wicketkeeper), Sanju Samson (wicketkeeper), Hardik Pandya, Krunal Pandya, Krishnappa Gowtham, Yuzvendra Chahal, Kuldeep Yadav, Varun Chakaravarthy, Rahul Chahar, Deepak Chahar, Chetan Sakariya, Navdeep Saini.

-Sri Lanka: Dasun Shanaka (Captain), Dhananjaya De Silva (Vice Captain), Avishka Fernando, Bhanuka Rajapaksa, Pathum Nissanka, Charith Asalanka, Wanindu Hasaranga, Ashen Bandara, Minod Bhanuka, Lahiru Udara, Ramesh Mendis, Chamika Karunaratne, Dushmantha Chameera, Lakshan Sandakan, Akila Dhananjaya, Shiran Fernando, Dhananjaya Lakshan, Ishan Jayaratne, Praveen Jayawickrema, Asitha Fernando, Kasun Rajitha, Lahiru Kumara, Isuru Udana.
+Sri Lanka: Dasun Shanaka (captain), Dhananjaya De Silva (vice captain), Avishka Fernando, Bhanuka Rajapaksa, Pathum Nissanka, Charith Asalanka, Wanindu Hasaranga, Ashen Bandara, Minod Bhanuka (wicketkeeper), Lahiru Udara, Ramesh Mendis, Chamika Karunaratne, Dushmantha Chameera, Lakshan Sandakan, Akila Dhananjaya, Shiran Fernando, Dhananjaya Lakshan, Ishan Jayaratne, Praveen Jayawickrema, Asitha Fernando, Kasun Rajitha, Lahiru Kumara, Isuru Udana.

 Follow us on Facebook | Twitter | Dailymotion | YouTube